8 Valuable Takeaways from Solo Travel

 Traveling alone opens you up to learning about cultures, new landscapes, among other things.
-But perhaps the most important take away from solo travel is when you get to know an inner version of yourself and its capabilities.
-Here’s how.
+But perhaps the most important take away from solo travel is when you get to know an inner version of yourself, with capabilities you never thought you had.

 1. Deeper self discovery.
 With solo travel, you figure out who you actually are when nobody’s influencing your choices and decisions.

-2. Random connections that make an impact.
-That food server in Thailand or your seatmate on a shared car in Cusco becomes part of your story.
+2. Solo travel forces you to level up social skills.
+The take away is that you may get to have new friends along the way.
+Random connection with a stranger do make an impact.
+That food server in Thailand or your seatmate on a shared car in Cusco then becomes part of your story.
 If you’re lucky, you get to keep in touch with them through social media.

 3. You become wiser and more adaptable.
-Difficult situations, language barriers, getting lost, etc. You handle such moments with grace (or not), and realize you solve problems better than you thought.
+Difficult situations, language barriers, getting lost, etc. You handle such moments with grace (or not, ok lang din. no one will see you), and you then realize you solve problems better than you thought.

-4. Eating alone is cool.
+4. Eating alone is power.
 No compromising on where to go or what to eat.
 You then carry this mindset back home.

 5. Standards become more flexible.
 Discomfort becomes tolerable.
-Refer to #3.
+Also refer to #3.

 6. Understanding loneliness and solitude are two different things.
 Being alone does not mean being lonely.
 Solitude can be quite addicting at times.